Adnan Addoum

-Judge Adnan Mohammad Addoum (Arabic: عدنان عضوم, born Beirut, 1941) is a Lebanese Sunni public prosecutor and a pro-Syrian politician, who served as a Justice Minister in 2004.
+Judge Adnan Mohammad Addoum (Arabic: عدنان عضوم, born Beirut, 1941) is a Lebanese Sunni public prosecutor and a pro-Syrian politician, who served as a Minister of Justice in 2004.
 He was known to have played a key role in pushing the Syrian influence into the Lebanese parliament.

 Biography

 Born in Msaytbeh, Beirut on January 10, 1941, to a Syrian immigrant father, who was later naturalized, most of his relatives still live in northern Syria.
-His mother was born in Hosh Al-Abeed, North Lebanon.
+His mother was Lebanese from Hosh Al-Abeed, North Lebanon.
 His parents owned a store in central district souk (market) which sold imported Syrian food products.

 He graduated in law from the Lebanese University in 1965, and then trained as a judge in the Judicial Learning Institution.
 He quickly rose through the ranks of the judiciary, during which he allegedly worked closely with the Palestinian organizations, before being appointed prosecutor-general in 1995, after the intervention of Ghazi Kanaan the head of the Syrian military intelligence in Lebanon at the time.